• Skip to primary navigation

 Uncooked beets in the air fryer.

-Air fry them at 380ºF for 20 minutes or so, tossing once or twice so they get done evenly.
-Check for tenderness near the end of the cooking time (see the FAQ below).
+Air fry the beets at 380ºF for 20 minutes or so, tossing once or twice so they get done evenly.
+Check for tenderness near the end of the cooking time.

 Cooked beets on a spatula.